 Once you've cloned the

 docs-website repository, use your text editor to copy an existing doc.
 Rename and edit the copy and then save it as a new doc.
+Your cloned doc automatically inherits the original doc's frontmatter content.
+Make sure to change that, too.

 If you want your cloned doc to be translated, follow standard procedures to request translation.